Overview of Indiana Taxes

 How You Can Affect Your Indiana Paycheck

-If you received a large tax refund or if you were hit with a massive tax bill when you filed your income taxes, consider changing your withholdings and/or allowances on your W-4.
-If you owed a lot in taxes, you may be claiming too many allowances.
-This is an easy fix.
-Just fill out a new W-4 with fewer allowances.
-Alternatively, you can have a dollar amount withheld from every paycheck by entering that amount on the correct line on your W-4.
+If you received a large tax refund or were hit with a massive tax bill when you last filed your income taxes, consider changing your withholdings on your W-4.
+You can fill out a new W-4 , or you can have a dollar amount withheld from every paycheck by entering that amount on the correct line on your W-4.
 This allows you to get closer to what you need to pay on your income taxes.
 (Not sure exactly how much you need to pay?
 Use this paycheck calculator to find out.)

 Pre-tax contributions are another factor that affect your take-home pay.
 You can actually lower your taxable income by taking advantage of certain benefits that your employer may offer.
 For example, if you put money into a 401(k) or 403(b) retirement account, or a health savings account or flexible spending account, that money will come out of your paycheck before income and FICA taxes are applied.
 This lowers how much of your income is actually subject to taxation.

 Most Paycheck Friendly Places

 SmartAsset's interactive map highlights the most paycheck friendly counties across the country.
 Zoom between states and the national map to see data points for each region, or look specifically at one of the four factors driving our analysis: Semi-Monthly Paycheck, Purchasing Power, Unemployment Rate, and Income Growth.

 Methodology Our study aims to find the most paycheck friendly places in the country.
 These are places in the country with favorable economic conditions where you get to keep more of the money you make.
 To find these places we considered four different factors: semi-monthly paycheck, purchasing power, unemployment rate and income growth.